Mohammedabdalqader/SAC-continuous_angle/README.md

 ## Training

 To train a regular VPG policy from scratch in simulation, first start the simulation environment by running V-REP (navigate to your V-REP directory and run `./vrep.sh`).
 From the main menu, select `File` > `Open scene...`, and open the file `visual-pushing-grasping/simulation/simulation.ttt`.
-Then navigate to this repository in another terminal window and run the following
+Then navigate to this repository in another terminal window and run the following:

-    ```shell
     python main.py --is_sim --push_rewards --experience_replay --explore_rate_decay
-    ```